ND2NZ Format Conversion on AIVs

 Verifying Optimization Benefits

-- The following figure shows the optimized Vector pipeline.
+- The following figure shows the vector pipeline after optimization.
 The Vector Unit is used to convert the data format of matrix B.

-- The following figure shows the optimized Cube pipeline.
-After the ND2NZ instruction is not used to convert the format of matrix B, the proportion of MTE2 decreases significantly.
+- The following figure shows the cube pipeline after optimization.
+After the real-time ND2NZ instruction is not used to convert the format of matrix B, the proportion of MTE2 decreases significantly.

-- The following figure shows the optimized profiling data.
-It can be seen that the Cube Unit and Vector Unit are used at the same time, and the maximum time consumed by aic_time is 90.95 μs, with the proportion of aic_mte2_ratio significantly reduced.
+- The following table shows the profile data after optimization.
+When both the Cube Unit and Vector Unit are used, the maximum aic_time is 90.95 μs, and the proportion of aic_mte2_ratio decreases significantly.

 |